-You can set a border for the outer edge of your chart using the Line Color tool.
-If you click on the inner area of your chart, you can also set that line color independently.
+Set a border for the outer edge of your chart using the Line Color tool.
+If you click on the inner area of your chart, you can set that line color independently.

-Borders can also be created for a single column or slice or for a portion of a stacked column or stacked bar chart:
+Borders can also be created for a single column or an individual slice in a chart.
+If you are using a stacked chart, a portion of a stacked chart can be emphasized.

 - Select the column, slice or portion of a stacked column or bar in the chart.